YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 Despite all of the issues we faced during AccuMaps lifetime, it wasn't all negatives.

-Thanks to AccuMap, we built a tight-knit community of like-minded people with a passion for airspace and technology, which is still active today!
+Thanks to AccuMap, we built a tight-knit community of like-minded people with a passion for airspace, and technology, which is still active today!
 AccuMap also played a key role in advancing our career as developers.
 We learned a ton of things from the project, including plenty of _"what not to do"_'s.
 Some of us also used it on our resumes, which was very beneficial when searching for some of our first jobs in software.

 ## The future of AccuMap